SwedbankPay/developer.swedbankpay.com/_includes/problems/old-implementations/payment-instruments-v1/checkout.md

 The following new `errorType` will be introduced (only for Payment Order):
 `https://api.payex.com/psp/errordetail/paymentorders/paymenttokeninactive`

-In addition to the one currently in use for both Payment Instruments and Payment
+In addition to the one currently in use for both Payment Methods and Payment
 Order:
 `https://api.payex.com/psp/errordetail/paymentorders/inputerror`